 But before you dust off your camera and book that flight for a rare sighting of a non-grey pachyderm, it is worth noting these images were digitally altered for effect to highlight the concept of infusing rhino horn with a mixture of dye and poison.

-When first published online, this photo (pictured right) was captioned: “This photo has been digitally altered and is not an actual photo of a rhino at Sabi Sand.
+When first published online, this photo (above) was captioned: “This photo has been digitally altered and is not an actual photo of a rhino at Sabi Sand.
 (Photo: Heinrich van den Berg/Getty)”

 Who is promoting the idea?